machenslab/dPCA/README.md

 ### Python package

+The Python package is tested against Python 2.7 and Python 3.4.
 To install, first make sure that numpy, cython, scipy, sklearn, itertools and numexpr are avaible.
 Then copy the files from the Python subfolder to a location in the Python search path.

 Alternatively, from the terminal you can install the package by running: